stephenrichard/movefast-backend/README.md

 In each week object, weekly rewards are stored in an object with the user ID as the key.
 I found it easier to retrieve the array and manipulate its values afterwards.

+**Please find a Postman export at the project root to test the two endpoints more easily.**

 ## Project run
 ```
 npm i && nodemon index.js